Chup Tazia: Karachi

-Kamoke-Gujranwala
+Gujranwala (Kamoke - Alipur Chatha)

 Chup Tazia began in Pakistan after the independence of Pakistan in 1947.
 In 1998, Syed Ali Abbas Naqvi started Chup Tazia juloos in Kamoke, Gujranwala, Pakistan.

-Alipur Chatha (Akalghar) Chup Tazia jaloos was started in Alipur Chatha (Akalghar) District, Gujranwala by Dr. Syed Ali Akthar in 1948 when he migrated from Sadhaura District, Ambala (now District Yumnanagar), India.
-Chup Tazia majalish starts on the 6th of Rabi ul Awal.
+Alipur Chatha (Akalghar) Chup Tazia jaloos was started in Alipur Chatha (Akalghar) District, Gujranwala (now District Wazirabad) by Dr. Syed Ali Akthar in 1948 when he migrated from Sadhaura District, Ambala (now District Yumnanagar), India.
+Chup Tazia majalish starts on the 6th of Rabi ul Awal follows by all day majlish on 7th and Chup Taziya procession on 8th.

+The procession begins early morning from Darbar e Hussain (Dera Hakim Syed Khizar Abbas and ends at Imam Bargah Saddat.